 Tax planning isn’t a once-a-year-activity.
 In fact, thoughtful planning year-round can help you reduce your tax liabilities come April.

-David Scaife, a wealth planner at U.S. Bank, says being proactive can help you maximize your benefits and minimize any surprises.
-Here, Scaife outlines six ways to plan for tax season throughout the year – so you’ll be in good shape when you file.
+Being proactive can help you maximize your benefits and minimize any tax time surprises.
+Following are six ways to plan for tax season throughout the year – so you’ll be in good shape when you file.

-Having a picture of your finances ahead of time gives you more breathing room.
+Having a projection of your potential income tax ahead of time gives you more breathing room.
 It can help you plan more effectively for the upcoming tax season and find ways to reduce your tax burden.
-Ask your wealth management professional to perform the projection and go over the results with you.
+Ask your tax professional to do the projection and go over the results with your financial professional.